kmehltretter82/frama-c-linux/KERNEL.md

 the 77 distinct C sources: `__kvm_arm_vcpu_set_events()` can reach an input-derived `-EINVAL` after `commit_pending_events(vcpu)`.
 Running the same rule over the candidate patch's complete `guest.c` emits none.
-This isolates the independently modeled vCPU-events candidate; it is not a count of one confirmed upstream bug.
+This isolates the independently modeled vCPU-events bug.
+A later focused runtime control confirms it under emulated ARM64 EL2, but it is not yet a confirmed upstream bug.

 The measurements used clean Linux sources.
 The library compilation database was copied from Kbuild with only its absolute source-root prefix relocated;